4JX/L5P-Keyboard-RGB/README.md

 ### "How about X model"

 - **Legion 7(i):** Won't work, the backlight on these is per-key and uses a different way of communicating.
-- **Any variant with a white backlight:** Havent figured out how to talk to this one yet, but given the limited number of states (off, low, high) there's not many effects I'd be able to add anyways.
+- **Any variant with a white backlight:** Haven't figured out how to talk to this one yet, but given the limited number of states (off, low, high) there's not many effects I'd be able to add anyways.

 # Building from source

-## Prequisites
+## Prerequisites

 - [Rust](https://www.rust-lang.org/tools/install)
 - [Git](https://git-scm.com/downloads)